inkVerb/Vubuntu-info/README.md

 ## Ubuntu + inkVerb
 *Settings, installs, and files for _ubuntu*

+### Note:

 Vubuntu is NOT: [desktop environment] + Ubuntu ...which makes it special.

+Vubuntu Desktop is installed via the "inkVerb/vrk" repo.
+This repo is a placeholder for information and *the future...*

 ### About Vubuntu™
 Vubuntu™ is an Ubuntu extension project with three parts: